-The skills, experience and expertise relevant to the position of Director held by each Director at the date of the Corporate Governance Statement are included in the Company's 2015 Annual Report on pages 30 to 32.
+The skills, experience and expertise relevant to the position of Director held by each Director at the date of the Corporate Governance Statement are included in the Company's 2017 Annual Report on pages 28 to 30.

 The composition of the Board is reviewed annually by the Nomination and Remuneration Committee to ensure that the Directors between them bring the range of skills, knowledge and experience necessary to direct the Company's operations.
-In 2014, the Nomination and Remuneration Committee commissioned an independent expert to develop a skills matrix suitable for the Board of the Company at its current stage and into the future, taking into account its current strategy, operations and expectations for changes in the nature and scope of its activities.
-The Board skills matrix identifies a mix of areas the Board should collectively hold across its membership, including business development, sales and marketing, experience in high potential verticals, finance, subscription modelling, regulatory compliance, US experience and networks, international scalability, strategic planning and M&A. The Board is satisfied that the identified skills are well represented in the current Board.
+The Board has adopted a skills matrix suitable for the Board of the Company at its current stage and into the future, taking into account its current strategy, operations and expectations for changes in the nature and scope of its activities.
+The Board skills matrix identifies a mix of areas the Board should collectively hold across its membership, including leadership, strategy, corporate assurance, compliance and governance, risk management, investor relations, performance and remuneration, mergers and acquisitions, international market expansion, product development, information technology, advertising and media, big data and insights, international markets and mapping/imagery.
+The Board is satisfied that the identified skills are well represented in the current Board.
 However, the Board will consider appointing additional directors to enhance relevant areas as it further expands its operations internationally.